AlphaHydrae/elixir-brownbag/DEMO-1.md

   * Show terminated task process in log.
   * Show 10k successes per second still steady even with a bunch of errors.
-* The connection was made aware of the crash of the calculation process through a message, and can notify the client with no service interruption.
+* The connection was made aware of the crash of the calculation process through a message, and **can notify** the client **with no service interruption**.
   This is an example of the "let it crash" philosophy at work.

 ## Part 2